yuseflo/Interactive-Lab-Hub/Final Project/README.md

 <img src="imgs/storyboard_pacman.png" alt="Storyboard Pacman"/>

-Below are some images from connecting the physical components, wiring, soldering, and casing design.

 ## Physical Hardware Development

 ### Sensor Integration

-After the ordered parts arrived, we wired the matrix panel, its corresponding matrix bonnet and the raspberry pi together and ran simple examples to see if the matrix panel is able to display moving shapes fast enough.
+After the ordered parts arrived, we wired the matrix panel, its corresponding matrix bonnet and the raspberry pi together and ran simple examples to see if the matrix panel was capable of displaying moving shapes fast enough.

 <img src="imgs/hardware_wiring.png" alt="Hardware" width=400/>

-Since we want to use an accelerometer/gyroscope to detect the tilt of the matrix panel, we had to solder four pins on the back of the matrix bonnet.
-It was very challenging to solder those four pins which are directly next to each other very accurately.
-However, we were fortunate enough to get help from Supermakers in the MakerLab which were more experienced in soldering than us.
+Since we want to use an accelerometer/gyroscope to sense the tilt of the matrix panel, we had to solder four pins to the back of the matrix hood.
+It was very difficult to solder these four pins, which are right next to each other, accurately.
+However, we were fortunate to get help from the supermakers at MakerLab who had more soldering experience than we did.

 <img src="imgs/hardware_soldering_bonnet.png" alt="Hardware" width=400/>

-We also used a USB microphone which was easily plugged into one of the raspberry pi's USB slots.
-The raspberry pi and all other sensors as well as the speaker were all put into the back of the acryllic case.
-The image below shows all the back of the case including raspberry pi, matrix bonnet, matrix panel, microphone and accelerometer/gyroscope (speaker missing in this image).
+We also used a USB microphone that was simply plugged into one of the raspberry pi's USB slots.
+The raspberry pi and all other sensors as well as the speaker were placed on the back of the acryllic case.
+The image below shows the entire back of the case including raspberry pi, matrix bonnet, matrix panel, microphone and accelerometer/gyroscope (the speaker is missing from this image).

 <img src="imgs/hardware_wiring2.png" alt="Hardware" width=400/>